LukeThornton92/Milestone-Project-1-OTP/README.md

 - As a user, I want to see upcoming live shows locations and dates.
 - As a user, I want to learn more about the band.
 - As a user, I want to navigate my way to all available social media accounts.
-- As a user, I want to join a mailing list to be informed when they are coming to location near me or selling merchendise.
+- As a user, I want to join a mailing list to be informed when they are coming to location near me or selling merchandise.

 ### **Site Aims:**